magic181995/SolarProject/README.md

 # SolarProject

 Python Project for testing hook

-# this change for develop barnch.
+This change for develop branch.